Frequently asked questions

 maintaining social distance

-take Vitamin D3, Selenium, Zinc, C, and drink lots of water (read all warning labels and don't exceed the recommended dosages!).
-This will turn your body into a virus fighting machine.
+Unless you are pregnant or otherwise averse, take Vitamin D3, Selenium, Zinc, C, and drink lots of water (read all warning labels and don't exceed the recommended dosages!).
+This will turn your body into a virus fighting machine naturally.

 I heard you were moving to Denver.
 Is that true?